3 Great Colorado Road Trips

 1. Flat Tops Trail Scenic Byway

 Flat Tops Trail is a relatively secluded, lesser-known stretch of road in scenic Northwestern Colorado.
 This trail spans an 82-mile stretch and connects the towns of Yampa and Meeker.
+Both of these towns are south of Steamboat Springs.
 By driving this route, you can expect to travel on small service roads that meander through rolling hills, towering forests, river valleys, and glacial lakes.
 These trails mainly served the Native Americans of the Ute Tribe.
 Although this trail is fairly remote, active ranches and mines exist along the route.
-If you’re lucky, you may get a glimpse of native flora and fauna in the area, such as moose, elk, bighorn sheep, marmots, and a plethora of wildflowers exploding in a rainbow of colors.
+If you’re lucky, you may glimpse native flora and fauna in the area, such as moose, elk, bighorn sheep, marmots, and many wildflowers exploding in a rainbow of colors.
 This area offers many recreational activities, including horseback riding, mountain biking, and hiking.
-With an adventure around every bend, this trail is sure to awaken the spirit of adventure within you.
+With an adventure around every bend, this byway will awaken the spirit of adventure within you.

 2. Million Dollar Highway

 Million Dollar Highway is part of the San Juan Skyway and is one of the United States' most spectacular drives.
 This 25-mile stretch of road follows U.S. Route 550 between Silverton and Ouray, Colorado.
 This heart-pounding drive is home to hairpin turns and dangerous drops, all with no guardrails or safety measures in place, so be careful!
 This challenging drive is characterized by narrow lanes, extremely steep cliffs, and "S curves" used to gain elevation on the trip.
 These conditions are well worth it though, as this road snakes its way through the most rugged and wild peaks of the Rocky Mountains.